threeguysfarms/threeguysfarms.github.io/README.md

-# threeguysfarms.com website source code
+# threeguysfarms.com site repo

+This is going to be made with jekyll